stihilus/PureData/README.md

 # PureData
-All pure data (pd-extended) patches
+This repo is my workbench and backup of pure data (Pd) development experiments and abstractions.